5.7 Provisions

 Short-term financial assets and liabilities

 For financial assets and financial liabilities that have a short-term maturity (less than twelve months), the carrying amounts, which are net of impairment, are a reasonable approximation of their fair value.
 Such instruments include: cash and balances, balances other than cash and cash equivalents, trade payables and other financial liabilities without a specific maturity.
-Such amounts have been classified as Level 2 on the basis that no ad)ustments have been made to the balances In the balance sheet.
+Such amounts have been classified as Level 2 on the basis that no adjustments have been made to the balances in the balance sheet.

 Loans and advances to customers